-The laptop is integral to our Bachelor of Education programs and students use information technology in a variety of ways to enhance their learning experience.
+Bring your own device technologies are integral to our Bachelor of Education programs and students use information and communication technology in a variety of ways to enhance their learning experience.
 Students benefit from support through the university's technology-enriched learning environment.

-The faculty's education-based research is primarily focused on improving education, using educational technology and includes topics such as online learning, digital storytelling, learning objects, video case studies, instructional design and mini-clips.
+The faculty's education-based research is primarily focused on improving education, using educational technology where appropriate.

-10.2 Program Information - Bachelor of Arts in Adult Education and Digital Technology
+10.2 Program information - Bachelor of Arts in Educational Studies and Digital Technology

 This fully online program recognizes the growing importance of formal and informal lifelong learning as seen in the expanding professional development needs of post-secondary instructors, as well as similar needs in the corporate, governmental, community-based, and professional workplace environments.
 As the educational needs of these large institutions and organizations continue to grow outside the traditional university and college-based educational system, and as human resources departments turn their attention to the economic benefits of just-in-time, online learning opportunities, there is an increased need for individuals with the knowledge, competencies, and skills associated with teaching and learning in adult education environments in the digital age.
-The Faculty of Education's Bachelor of Arts in Adult Education and Digital Technology (BA in AEDT) intends to prepare a new kind of expert essential to the knowledge-based economy; an expert who possesses both a broad social understanding of adult education and the specialized knowledge and competency base in adult education with a focus in the use of digital technologies for learning.
+The Faculty of Education's Bachelor of Arts in Educational Studies and Digital Technology (BA in ESDT) intends to prepare a new kind of expert essential to the knowledge-based economy; an expert who possesses both a broad social understanding of either adult or childhood education and the specialized knowledge and competency base in either adult or childhood education with a focus in the use of digital technologies for learning.

-Note: The Bachelor of Arts in Adult Education and Digital Technology program does not qualify a graduate for membership in the Ontario College of Teachers or to teach in Ontario's elementary and secondary school systems.
+Note: The Bachelor of Arts in Educational Studies and Digital Technology program does not qualify a graduate for membership in the Ontario College of Teachers or to teach in Ontario's elementary and secondary school systems.